 OnlyFans.com is an online membership platform for independent content creators, similar to Patreon.
 There aren’t many traditional artists on the platform, though.
 The website has become synonymous with a space for selling “DIY” porn.

 Onlyfans has been compared to Instagram, the difference being that subscribers have to pay to see someone‘s timeline.
-Also, contrary to Instagram, content, ranging from photos to videos, can be pornographic.
+Also, contrary to Instagram, the content, ranging from photos to videos, can be pornographic.

 OnlyFans launches massive PR push amid coronavirus pandemic